 COMM218.
 Introduction to Communication Theory (3).

-The goal of this course is to introduce students to theories and methods used in mass communication criticism.
-Students will learn to observe and write about communication artifacts in the media.
-Expected outcomes include increased knowledge regarding the mass media and critical methods in communication arts.
-(Prerequisite: COMM110 or COMM209).
+The goal of this course is to introduce students to theories and methods used in communication studies.
+Students will learn to observe and write about communication artifacts in the media and interpersonal experiences.
+(Prerequisite: CORE101).
 Fall.